rkdarst/gh-pages-multibranch/README.md

         if: ${{ github.event_name == 'push' }}
         with:
           directory: public
-      # Remember to not limite your deploy step to the default branch!
+      # Remember to not limit your deploy step to the default branch!
       - name: Deploy
         uses: peaceiris/actions-gh-pages@v3
         if: ${{ github.event_name == 'push' }}